testsigmahq/testsigma-docs/src/pages/docs/desired-capabilities/emulate-mobile-devices-with-chrome.md

 ---
 title: "Emulate Mobile devices with Chrome Browser"
-meta_desc: "How to emulate mobile devices using the Google Chrome Web Browser for Mobile Websites"
+metadesc: "How to emulate mobile devices using the Google Chrome Web Browser for Mobile Websites"
+noindex: false
 order: 15.8
 page_id: "Emulate Mobile devices with Chrome Browser"
 search_keyword: ""